manticoresoftware/manticoresearch/manual/english/Installation/Debian_and_Ubuntu.md

 sudo apt install manticore
 ```

 Since version 25.0.0, `manticore` is a single bundle package.
-It already includes Manticore Buddy, the Manticore Columnar Library (columnar storage, secondary indexes, KNN search and auto embeddings), backup, load and Galera, so don't install other `manticore-*` packages alongside it.
-Older instructions that say `sudo apt install manticore manticore-extra` now fail with `manticore : Breaks: manticore-extra`.
+It already includes Manticore Buddy, the Manticore Columnar Library (columnar storage, secondary indexes, KNN search and auto embeddings), backup, load and Galera, so there is no need to install other `manticore-*` packages.
+Older instructions that say `sudo apt install manticore manticore-extra` now fail with `manticore : Breaks: manticore-extra`; installing `manticore` alone is enough.

 If you are upgrading to Manticore 6 or newer from an older version, it is recommended to remove your old packages first to avoid conflicts caused by the updated package structure: